 Still, it seemed a safe bet that Thompson was the guilty party, but where and when did he say it?
-I was beginning to despair that I'd have to pore over Thompson's entire oeuvre page by page when I received a response to one of the queries I'd sent out to various webmasters requesting a citation.
+I was beginning to despair I'd have to pore through Thompson's entire oeuvre page by page when I received a response to one of the queries I'd sent out to webmasters asking if they could cite a source.
 It pointed me to Hunter S. Thompson's book called Generation of Swine: Tales of Shame and Degradation in the '80s (New York: Summit Books, 1988).
 There, toward the bottom of page 43, I hit paydirt:

 Which is more or less true.
 For the most part, they are dirty little animals with huge brains and no pulse.